Adarsh321123/Jetpack-Joyride/README.md

 - Please don't use incognito.
 Otherwise, the achievements won't be saved.
 - Please try on Chrome for best results.
 - Please run without asan when testing achievements.
 Since Asan is so slow, the events may not be received and acted upon before the game ends.
+- There is an intentional 3 second delay for some powerups for activation

 ## Section 0: Summary
 This section should tell the reader what to expect in the future sections.
 In particular, it should contain at least: